jasongrimes/grimesit-mm/_pages/services.md

 though NoSQL options like MongoDB can have their place.
 I spent many years pushing MySQL and Postgres to their early limits to scale web apps.
-I like common ORM libraries for basic database interactions, and I'm experienced using complex (yet performant) SQL to work with the more interesting cross-sections of data.
+I like common ORM libraries for basic database interactions, and I'm experienced at using complex (yet performant) SQL to work with the more interesting cross-sections of data.

 Atop the core business data, many other technologies can be stacked in various combinations, to leverage or compile data for a variety of specialized purposes.